Khrystyne Haje

-Khrystyne Kamil Haje (/krɪˈstiːn ˈhɒʒ/ krist-EEN-_-HOZH; born December 21, 1968) is an American actress.
+Khrystyne Kamil Haje (/krɪˈstiːn ˈhɒʒ/ krist-EEN-_-HOZH; born December 21, 1968) is an American actress and businessperson.
 She is known for her role as Simone Foster in the sitcom series Head of the Class.
 After the series ended in 1991, she continued acting in both television and films.
 Haje was named as one of the "50 Most Beautiful People" in People magazine's first edition of that list in 1990.

 Career

 Haje began her career at age 14 as a fashion model while attending North Hollywood High School.
-Her acting career started at 17 in the television movie Crime of Innocence.
+Her acting career started at 17 in the television film Crime of Innocence.

 After appearing in several other television roles, including an appearance in the movie Bates Motel, Haje landed the role of sensitive poet Simone Foster on Head of the Class.
 After the series ended in 1991, she continued acting in both television and films.
 She was named as one of the "50 Most Beautiful People" in People magazine's first edition of that list in 1990.

 That same year, Haje won a Daytime Emmy Award for Outstanding Special Class Program for hosting the special Spaceship Earth: Our Global Environment.
 In 1995, Haje guest-starred as Rebecca Fallbrook in the Batman: The Animated Series episode "The Terrible Trio".

 In the late 1990s, she began working in theatre productions and appearing less in television productions.

 In 2001, People magazine reported that Haje was "quarter owner of a Silicon Valley company" worth $500 million.
 Haje explained, "I was really lucky and made a smart move."

 Personal life

 Haje was born in Santa Clara, California, and has four brothers.
 Her parents are of Lebanese and Czech origin.
 Haje is a founding board member of the Earth Communication Office (ECO), which helps to protect ecosystems.

 She appeared on the March 23, 2012, episode of the Rachael Ray Show to have her hair cut as part of National Donate Your Hair Day (April 27) for women with cancer.

-In 2015, Haje was diagnosed with stage IV breast cancer, three years after being treated for invasive lobular breast cancer.
-Although doctors estimated she had only two years to live, a medical trial called the SM-88 treatment (consisting of daily pills and injections) was successful, leaving her with no evidence of cancer within two years.
+That same year, she herself was treated for invasive lobular breast cancer; doctors estimated she had only two years to live.
+However, a medical trial called the SM-88 treatment (consisting of daily pills and injections) was successful, leaving her with no evidence of cancer within two years.
 She said, "I'm so lucky....I found this treatment, and I responded to it.
 And I don't suffer."